tk-o/personal-site/content/blog/learn-in-public/index.md

 <Img src="./the-learn-in-public-cycle.png" alt="Learn in public cycle">

 Staying in that cycle helps me to practice my creativity.
+I don't always make all the steps in a single cycle.
+Also, I often swap **Reflection** with **Go live**.
+It happens when I'm excited about something, or I need to do it quickly.
+Then, I act first and ask the questions later.
+But that's OK, there are plenty of cycles to make all the steps the right way.

 There's an interesting quote that I read the other day:

 >>> Creativity is the brain's invisible muscle.